-State-specific health insurance estimates for persons aged 18-64 are presented for 11 states (Figure 12).
-Between 2016 and the first 9 months of 2017, none of the observed differences in the percent uninsured among persons aged 18-64 were statistically significant for these 11 states.
+State-specific health insurance estimates for persons aged 18-64 are presented for 18 states (Figure 12).
+Between 2016 and 2017, none of the observed differences in the percentages of uninsured among persons aged 18-64 were statistically significant.

 Figure 12.
-Percentage of adults aged 18-64 who were uninsured at the time of interview, by selected states and year: United States, 2016-September 2017
+Percentage of adults aged 18-64 who were uninsured at the time of interview, by selected states and year: United States, 2016-2017